-These days, we're pretty much drowning in data; the real challenge is designing find new ways to make good use of it.
+These days, we're pretty much drowning in data; the real challenge is designing new ways to make good use of it.
 That's where data visualization comes in.
 Leveraging disciplines like content strategy, information architecture, and of course, design, effective data visualization simplifies complex concepts and presents them in ways that help audiences draw greater meaning from information.
 The results create clarity and understanding—transforming data from a mere byproduct of what we do into a key driver for how and why we do it.

 The Pitfall and the Promise

 The key to successful data visualization is to focus on the essential and get to the point.
-So while a well-illustrated or designed visualization can add tremendous value to your message, if it's overrun with extraneous beautification and decoration or misleading information, its impact is likely going to be diluted, creating a credibility gap between your audience and your brand and your audience.
+So while a well-illustrated or designed visualization can add tremendous value to your message, if it's overrun with extraneous beautification and decoration or misleading information, its impact is likely going to be diluted, creating a credibility gap between your audience and your brand.
 And with no shortage of tools for interactive data visualization, it's essential to make sure the point isn't drowned out by unnecessary bells & whistles.
-That's why we integrate strategy to make sure we understand brand goals and audience interest before setting course on how to meet them.
+That's why we integrate strategy to make sure we understand brand goals and audience interest before setting a course on how to meet them.

 A Language Unto Itself